 - UserID of the user

-To ensure that the access to the iframe is done via onOffice enterprise, the following procedure is used:
+To ensure that the iframe is called via onOffice enterprise , the following procedure is used:

-- A timestamp parameter is added to each URL generated by onOffice to call a service frame (…×timestamp=1234569).
-The timestamp ensures that the links cannot be used as often as desired.
+- A timestamp parameter is added to each URL generated by onOffice to call a service iframe (…×tamp=1234569).
+The timestamp ensures that the links cannot be used as often as you like.

-In addition, all calls to a URL are signed by onOffice according to the following procedure:
+In addition, all calls to a URL are signed by onOffice using the following procedure:

-- A signature is generated over the complete URL with the function hash_hmac.
+- A signature is created over the complete URL using the hash_hmac function.

 - The generated hash is again appended to the URL as a parameter.

 For the signature, the URL including all parameters (except parameter signature) is encrypted using hash_hmac, sha256 (see checkSignature in the code examples).
 The parameters are sorted alphabetically.
-You can use the timestamp to check the validity of the signature can be checked via the time stamp.
+The validity of the signature can be checked via the time stamp.

 In case of success “active” should be returned, in case of error an error message should be returned for the user. (see unlockProvider.js in the code examples).